vewAI/vetwebappprod/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Branch workflow

+- `main` stays production-ready.
+- `dev` only receives code that is fully tested, demo-ready, and safe for others to build upon.
+- Any exploratory or in-progress effort lives on `sandbox/*` branches (e.g., `sandbox/2025-12-08-wip`).
+Create one from `dev`, iterate freely, and push it so the history is backed up.
+- When a sandbox change set is stable, cherry-pick or re-implement just that slice onto `dev`, run lint/tests, then push/PR as usual.
+- If you want CI or review on a sandbox effort before promoting it, open a PR from the sandbox branch—but do not merge until the work is verified.

+This keeps `dev` clean for handoffs while preserving maximum flexibility for ongoing experiments.

 ## Avatar Lab sandbox

 Need to test the talking avatar without running a full chat?
 Visit [`/avatar-lab`](http://localhost:3000/avatar-lab) while the dev server is running.
 The page lets you: